googleinterns/radar-log-parser/README.md

 ## Installation
 Download and install Vscode and golang
 <br>Make sure to set up correctly your gopath
-Install Google Cloud Sdk
+<br>Install Google Cloud Sdk
-Clone the project and put it in the source folder of your go files Note that you cannot run the app locally because it is interacting with the cloud To run the current version of the app , you can just go to :https://log-parser-278319.ue.r.appspot.com/ You need to be a manager on the Cloud project (https://pantheon.corp.google.com/home/dashboard?project=log-parser-278319) to be able to deploy any changes of the code in the cloud.
+<br>Clone the project and put it in the source folder of your go files
+<br>Note that you cannot run the app locally because it is interacting with the cloud
+<br>To run the current version of the app , you can just go to :https://log-parser-278319.ue.r.appspot.com/
+<br>You need to be a manager on the Cloud project (https://pantheon.corp.google.com/home/dashboard?project=log-parser-278319) to be able to deploy any changes of the code in the cloud.